bliakher/piskworks/README.md

 ## Acknowledgment

-I would like to thank Jan Kytka - [Muph0](https://github.com/Muph0) - for providing the font used in this game.
+I would like to thank [Jan Kytka (Muph0)](https://github.com/Muph0) - for providing the font used in this game.